Residential Modification

 What will slow down the review process?

-The number one reason an application review is delayed is due to incomplete or inaccurate applications, or detailed drawings.
-The RMC cannot review incomplete applications or drawings that do not provide sufficient information/detail.
+The number one reason an application review is delayed is incomplete or inaccurate applications or detailed drawings.
+The RMC cannot review incomplete applications or drawings that do not provide sufficient information or detail.
 ROA staff will try to help by reaching out to you during the review process if more information is needed, so watch your email inbox during the review process and quickly answer questions sent by staff if you are in a hurry to have your application reviewed.

 If you are requesting something that must be reviewed by the Board of Directors, then your application will need to be reviewed at their next meeting.
 Depending on the time of year, that could be about a month – two months.
 Staff will contact you and let you know the date of the next Board meeting and when your application will be reviewed.